 For years Geraldton has always been a quick transit stop on my travels further north.
 On the last visit though, I made sure I had a few days to explore some of the great things to do in Geraldton.

 Here are the main attractions in Geraldton that I uncovered on my last trip as well as where to stay and where to eat.
-If you have some time up your sleeve, make sure that you give Geraldton a few days of your attention – it’s well worth it.
+If you have some time up your sleeve, make sure that you give Geraldton a few days of your attention.

 Located on the southern end of Marine Terrace near the Visitor Centre, the West End is your place for cool cafes, boutiques, street art, wine bar and an excellent Men’s Shed that’s worth a peek.